Soft skills: Concept

-Soft skills are personal attributes that enable someone to interact effectively.
-These skills can include social graces, communication abilities, language skills, personal habits, cognitive or emotional empathy, time management, teamwork and leadership traits.
-A definition based on review literature explains soft skills as an umbrella term for skills under three key functional elements: people skills, social skills, and personal career attributes.
+Soft skills are personal attributes.
+These skills can include: language skills, cognitive or emotional empathy, time management, teamwork and leadership traits.
+A definition based on review literature explains soft skills as an umbrella term for skills under three key functional elements: people skills and personal career attributes.

 The importance of soft skills lies in the fact that they are not restricted to a specific field.
 These thinking dispositions consist of a group of abilities that can be used in every aspect of people's lives, without any need to readapt them based on the situation.
-Their ductility helps “people to adapt and behave positively so that they can deal effectively with the challenges of their professional and everyday life”.
+Their ductility helps "people to adapt and behave positively so that they can deal effectively with the challenges of their professional and everyday life".
 Soft skills make people flexible in a world which keeps changing.

 Interest in soft skills has increased over the years.
 The more research that is conducted, the more people understand the relevance of this concept.
 The huge amount of fund companies and worldwide organizations are investing in the training and development of this field shows this interest.
 The European Commission launched the program Agenda for new skills and jobs in 2012 in order to train and explain to young adults this new set of skills.

 In the 21st century, soft skills are a major differentiator, a sine qua non for employability and success in life.
-The Nobel Prize-winning economist James Heckman claims that “soft skills predict success in life, that they casually produce that success, and that programs that enhance soft skills have an important place in an effective portfolio of public policies”.
+The Nobel Prize-winning economist James Heckman claims that "soft skills predict success in life, that they casually produce that success, and that programs that enhance soft skills have an important place in an effective portfolio of public policies".
 The significance employers give to the topic is shown by the fact that soft skills are now as important as GPA (once considered the most important factor in making decisions) in hiring a new worker.

 The high request, and the broadly diffused confusion about the meaning and the training of soft skills represent two elements that can explain the lack of soft skills in the job market.
 Employers struggle to find leaders and worker able to keep up with the evolving job market.
 The problem is not limited to young people who are looking for a job, but also for actual employees.
 A 2019 survey by the Society for Human Resource Management found that three-quarters of employers have a hard time finding graduates with the soft skills their companies need.